-I’ve encountered mosquito bites, flea bites and spider bites, but never had I encountered bed bug bites, that is until I travelled to San Francisco, CA. I made the trip at least four times a year; however, this time was different—opting to stay in a nearby hotel instead of with family or friends.
+I’ve encountered mosquito bites, flea bites, and spider bites, but never had I encountered bed bug bites until I traveled to San Francisco CA. I made the trip at least four times a year; however, this time was different—opting to stay in a nearby hotel instead of with family or friends.
 I remember lying in bed.
 The room was hot and stuffy, causing me to toss and turn throughout the night.
 When morning came, I was exhausted but began my usual morning routine eager to get on the road.

 While you are sleeping, bed bugs will bite using their mouthparts, commonly referred to as beaks.
 As they bite, they release an anticoagulant in their saliva preventing your blood from clotting.
-This allows them to receive a steady two- to three-minute blood meal—what they need in order to survive and reproduce.
+This allows them to receive a steady two- to three-minute blood meal; what they need in order to survive and reproduce.
 Bed bugs will not bite in defense, they will only bite for the sole purpose of feeding.

 Due to the anesthetic properties in a bed bug’s saliva, their bites are initially painless, which is why they bite while you’re sleeping.
 Once the numbing effect wears off, an itchy rash may ensue.

-How do I know if it’s a bed bug bite?
+How Do I Know if it’s a Bed Bug Bite?

 Identifying bed bug bites can be difficult.
-Here are some distinguishing factors to help discern them from other insect bites.
+Here are some distinguishing factors to help discern them from other insect bites: